usaid-cs/yesterday-i-learned/js-javascript.md

 * `0.1 + 0.2 = 0.30000000000000004` (over). `0.7 + 0.2 = 0.8999999999999999` (under).
 * [npm 5 is still worse than yarn](http://blog.scottlogic.com/2017/06/06/does-npm5-deprecate-yarn.html)
 * Node has its own "declaring which licence you use" syntax, called [SPDX](https://www.npmjs.com/package/spdx). `OR`, `AND`, and `WITH` are special keywords.
+* The point of `devDependencies` is, *if you're making a server*, the deployment setup should exclude your test tools.
+If you write static web apps or otherwise run your setups from your local machine, this makes no difference.
+* "Global" functions and/or variables in a node js file are only global for *that file*.
+If you want to make a function truly global, use `global.funcName = () => ...`.

 ### Webpack